 I stopped my retirement

 Another way that I increased my income was pausing my retirement savings.
 Prior to my debt payoff journey, I was putting between 4-8% of my gross income into my 401K to take advantage of my company’s match.

 Once I began my debt-free journey, I opted to no longer contribute and use that money to put toward debt.
 Fortunately, my company still contributed to my retirement so that I didn’t completely miss out on retirement savings.

 There are different schools of thought on this concept.
 Some people may recommend just putting enough to get the match and not stopping it altogether.
 For me, I knew that I’d only be losing out for a maximum of 5 years, based on my goal.
-After that point, I could also put more money toward my retirement because I know longer would have debt.
+After that point, I could also put more money toward my retirement because I no longer would have debt.